fedora-copr/copr/frontend/docs/api_2/source/Resources/build.rst

     Deletes build and schedules deletion of build result at Copr backend

-    :param int project_id: a unique identifier of the build
+    :param int build_id: a unique identifier of the build

     :statuscode 204: build was removed
     :statuscode 400: could not delete build right now, most probably due to unfinished build